luchak/rp8/docs/tutorial.md

-# Getting Started

-This section will walk you through writing a simple song in RP-8: everything you need to know to make your own music.
+This document will walk you through writing a simple song in RP-8: everything you need to know to make your own music.
 There are two main things you'll learn: how to compose music in pattern mode, and how to arrange it in song mode.
 This workflow closely resembles how I begin new tracks in RP-8, and it might be a good starting point for you too.